FAQs About Autism & ABA Therapy

 • Not speaking (especially by 16 months) or losing language skills

 Most insurance plans cover ABA therapy.
-Behavioral Innovations accepts most major insurance providers and have experienced insurance specialists that can help you navigate the process of funding your ABA services with your insurance coverage.
-In addition, Behavioral Innovations staff can help you determine the exact coverage eligibility and benefits that your insurance provider offers.
+Behavioral Innovations accepts most major insurance providers.
+Our experienced insurance specialists can help you understand how to use your insurance for ABA services.
+In addition, we can help you determine the exact coverage eligibility and benefits that your insurance provider offers.

 Behavioral Innovations accepts the following insurance plans: